Quick and Dirty Full-Body HIIT Workout

 Everyone loves a good workout that you can actually feel making changes to your body while you do it!
-This is why HIIT is so popular these days.
+This is why HIIT / EPOC training is so popular these days.
 High-intensity interval training is great bang for your buck when it comes to workouts.
 It doesn’t take the whole day to do and your body is truly challenged while you’re doing it.
-Feel the burn, people, and give this one a go (just like our all-in-one plan, 6 Week Fit)!
+Feel the burn, people, and give this one a go!

 Full-Body Bodyweight HIIT Workout